-Regular file aging will be performed by OCLC at the established retention period (typically 90 days for non-PII data and 30 days or less for PII data).
+Files will automatically be deleted by OCLC at the established retention period (typically 90 days for non-PII data and 30 days or less for PII data).
 You will not be able to delete files from output directories.

 Navigate your OCLC file exchange account